our story below

 At the age of 2, we scheduled Rone for what we thought would be a routine hips and elbows exam.
 It was not routine at all.
 Our conversation of future plans and hopes for Rone and all that we would do with him were quieted and crushed when the veterinarian stepped into our room to inform us that Rone would NOT pass his hip exam; his left hip was mildly dysplastic.
 We were stunned.
 Tears immediately began to run down Megan’s face along with sobs on our 2 hour ride home.
 It was a devastating time for all of us.
 The questions of what the longevity of Rone’s joint health and comfort would be ran through all of our minds.
 The excruciating feeling of loss of the exciting dreams that had been in the process of developing for over 3 years, and the dedication to the hundreds and hundreds of hours of training that Megan had literally put her whole heart into-gone in a moment.

 Learning to Persevere

 Much was learned from this difficult time and healing has taken its place.
-Megan refuses to set aside her dreams despite some of the heartbreaks and adversities that she has experienced along this journey.
-It is now important to her to finish the goal that she originally committed to with Rone regardless of the fact that Rone will never get to be part of our breeding program.
+We all refused to set aside our dreams despite some of the heartbreaks and adversities that have been experienced along this journey.
+It is still important for Megan to finish the goal that she originally committed to with Rone regardless of the fact that Rone will never get to be part of our breeding program.
 She is currently working toward obtaining Rone’s IGP1 (IPO1) title....

 they did it!!!